 90 minutes is probably too long in low-flow state, and even though the patient’s initial rhythm was VF, the pt was in asystole when the medical crew arrived.
 The patient died in hospital 24 hours after admission.
 For a pre-hospital ECMO success story, look at this one.
 But overall, pre-hospital ECMO initiation hasn’t yielded great results.

 And the discussion will continue on where to draw the line on ECMO initiation in cardiac arrest.
 Everything points to a rather restrictive policy is the way to go: Witnessed arrest, bystander/immediate CPR initiation with good compressions, an age/comorbidity criterium, and a max time to return of circulation (ROC) by ECMO, and ~60 minutes is probably a reasonable max time cut-off, weighing feasability against survival chances.
+Another approach is to look at pulling out early and wean ECMO in lost cases – typically within 24-48 hours.
 It will be interesting to follow.